-Students who have earned their bachelor's degree with less than 120 undergraduate credits can be given conditional admission to the MCS program, provided they enroll in and successfully complete the remaining credits by selecting from the Bachelor of Science in Computer Science (BCS) undergraduate courses offered at FXUA.
-Among the 120 required credits, the MCS program prerequisite courses must be fulfilled.
-Students must consult their academic advisor before choosing the pre-MCS courses who will advise them on the appropriate course selections from FXUA's BCS program while complying with MCS program prerequisites.
-Successful completion of the pre-MCS courses will allow these students to complete the undergraduate credits requirement of 120, and enter into the MCS program.
+Students who have earned their bachelor's degree with less than 120 undergraduate credits can be given conditional admission to the MSCS program, provided they enroll in and successfully complete the remaining credits by selecting from the Bachelor of Science in Computer Science (BSCS) undergraduate courses offered at FXUA.
+Among the 120 required credits, the program prerequisite courses must be fulfilled.
+Students must consult their academic advisor before choosing the pre-MSCS courses who will advise them on the appropriate course selections from the BSCS program while complying with MSCS program prerequisites.
+Successful completion of the pre-MSCS courses will allow these students to complete the undergraduate credits requirement of 120, and enter into the MSCS program.